Star: Observation history

 The first star catalogue in Greek astronomy was created by Aristillus in approximately 300 BC, with the help of Timocharis.
 The star catalog of Hipparchus (2nd century BC) included 1,020 stars, and was used to assemble Ptolemy's star catalogue.
 Hipparchus is known for the discovery of the first recorded nova (new star).
 Many of the constellations and star names in use today derive from Greek astronomy.

-In spite of the apparent immutability of the heavens, Chinese astronomers were aware that new stars could appear.
+Despite the apparent immutability of the heavens, Chinese astronomers were aware that new stars could appear.
 In 185 AD, they were the first to observe and write about a supernova, now known as SN 185.
 The brightest stellar event in recorded history was the SN 1006 supernova, which was observed in 1006 and written about by the Egyptian astronomer Ali ibn Ridwan and several Chinese astronomers.
 The SN 1054 supernova, which gave birth to the Crab Nebula, was also observed by Chinese and Islamic astronomers.

 Medieval Islamic astronomers gave Arabic names to many stars that are still used today and they invented numerous astronomical instruments that could compute the positions of the stars.
-They built the first large observatory research institutes, mainly for the purpose of producing Zij star catalogues.
+They built the first large observatory research institutes, mainly to produce Zij star catalogues.
 Among these, the Book of Fixed Stars (964) was written by the Persian astronomer Abd al-Rahman al-Sufi, who observed a number of stars, star clusters (including the Omicron Velorum and Brocchi's Clusters) and galaxies (including the Andromeda Galaxy).
 According to A. Zahoor, in the 11th century, the Persian polymath scholar Abu Rayhan Biruni described the Milky Way galaxy as a multitude of fragments having the properties of nebulous stars, and gave the latitudes of various stars during a lunar eclipse in 1019.

 According to Josep Puig, the Andalusian astronomer Ibn Bajjah proposed that the Milky Way was made up of many stars that almost touched one another and appeared to be a continuous image due to the effect of refraction from sublunary material, citing his observation of the conjunction of Jupiter and Mars on 500 AH (1106/1107 AD) as evidence.